nodejs/node/doc/api/n-api.md

 - `[in] env`: The environment to use for API calls, or `NULL` if the thread-safe function is being torn down and `data` may need to be freed.
 - `[in] js_callback`: The JavaScript function to call, or `NULL` if the thread-safe function is being torn down and `data` may need to be freed.
+It may also be `NULL` if the thread-safe function was created without `js_callback`.
 - `[in] context`: The optional data with which the thread-safe function was created.
 - `[in] data`: Data created by the secondary thread.
 It is the responsibility of